Task-Distributionally Robust Data-Free Meta-Learning: Biography Section

-\cref{tab:sturcture_of_generator} lists the structure of the conditional generator in our proposed \textsc{SPAN}.
+\textbf{Details of the architecture of generator.} \cref{tab:sturcture_of_generator} lists the structure of the conditional generator.
 The generator takes the standard Gaussian noise and the one-hot label embedding as inputs and outputs the generated data.
 Here, $d_{\boldsymbol{z}}$ is the dimension of Gaussian noise data $\boldsymbol{z}$, which is set as 256 in practice.
 We set $img\_size$ as 32.
 We set the number of channels $nc$ as 3 for color image recovery and the number of convolutional filters $nf$ as 64.